-If a student is unwell or suffers misadventure on the day (or the day prior to) the due date they must complete an Illness/Misadventure form and provide any relevant accompanying documentation (including, where relevant, a medical certificate).
-Immediately on the student's return to school, they must provide the completed form and accompanying documentation to the Head Teacher.
+If a student is unwell or suffers misadventure on the day (or the day prior to) the due date they must complete an Illness/Misadventure form and provide any relevant accompanying documentation (including, where relevant, a medical certificate.
+See below 'Apply for Misadventure' for requirements).
+As soon as possible following the student's return to school, and no later than a week following the initial due date, they must provide the completed form and accompanying documentation to the Head Teacher.

 Where the Head Teacher finds that the student had a valid reason for their absence on the day (or day prior to) the due date of the Assessment Task, the student will incur no academic penalty and alternative arrangements for the submission of the Assessment Task will be made.
-Where the Head Teacher finds that the student did not have a valid reason for their absence on the day (or day prior to) the due date of the Assessment Task, the student Max (or day prior to) the due date of the Assessment Task, the student will receive a mark of zero for that Assessment Task.
+Where the Head Teacher finds that the student did not have a valid reason for their absence on the day (or day prior to) the due date of the Assessment Task, the student will receive a mark of zero for that Assessment Task.
+There is no opportunity for misadventure due to missed study time.